 Chinese-aided landmark hospital inaugurated in eastern Cambodia

-TBOUNG KHMUM, Cambodia, March 7 (Xinhua) -- Cambodia inaugurated a China-funded landmark hospital here on Monday, which would greatly contribute to improving health care services in the country's eastern and northeastern regions.
+TBOUNG KHMUM, Cambodia, March 7 (Xinhua) -- Cambodia has inaugurated a China-funded landmark hospital here on Monday, which is expected to significantly contribute to improving health care services in the country's eastern and northeastern regions.

-Officially named the Tboung Khmum Cambodia-China Friendship Hospital, the five-storey hospital has 300 beds and is equipped with high technology medical equipment for checkups, treatment and surgery.
+Officially named the Cambodia-China Friendship Tboung Khmum Hospital, the five-story hospital has 300 beds and is well-equipped with high-technology medical equipment for checkups, treatment and surgery.

-Located in Tboung Khmum provincial town, the hospital was built by the China Railway Construction Group Co., Ltd. and funded by the Chinese government.

-Cambodian Prime Minister Samdech Techo Hun Sen and Chinese Ambassador to Cambodia Wang Wentian presided over the inauguration ceremony, which was attended by more than 1,000 people.
+Cambodian Prime Minister Samdech Techo Hun Sen and Chinese Ambassador to Cambodia Wang Wentian presided over the inauguration ceremony, which more than 1,000 people attended.

-"Such a huge hospital has never been available in Cambodia's provinces before," he said.
-"It is the largest modern hospital in Cambodia's provinces, except in capital Phnom Penh."

-He said the hospital would play an important role to improve the well-being of people in the country's eastern and northeastern regions.
+He said the hospital would play an important role in improving the well-being of people in the country's eastern and northeastern regions.

+"Through Ambassador Wang Wentian, I'd like to express my gratitude to the government and people of China for having provided a great deal of generous assistance to us for the development of the health sector," he said.

+Hun Sen also expressed his sincere thanks to China for having actively supported Cambodia in the fight against COVID-19 pandemic by providing medical equipment, experts, and vaccines.

 Speaking at the event, Ambassador Wang believed that the hospital would serve people better as it was equipped with modern medical technologies.

 "This is emblematic of the China-Cambodia friendship," he said.
-"I'm confident that the hospital will play an important role to protect people's lives and well-being."
+"I'm confident that the hospital will play an important role in protecting people's lives and well-being."

+Meanwhile, Wang reiterated that as long as the pandemic was not over, China's aid for Cambodia's fight against the pandemic would not end.

+Cambodia's Health Minister Mam Bunheng said the hospital was built by the China Railway Construction Group Co., Ltd. and funded by the Chinese government.

 Photos